-Peter is also a renowned keynote speaker and author on specialty tax incentives, tax controversy matters, and legislative updates from Capitol Hill for NAREIT, USGBC, AICPA, ASTP, NATP, ABA, AIA, TEI and serves as a volunteer member of the iShade Tax Faculty.
-Peter serves on both the Board of Directors and Board of Editors for The American Society of Tax Professionals ("ASTP") and is the Founding President and Chairman of The Northeastern Region Tax Roundtable, an operating division of ASTP.
+Peter is a renowned keynote speaker and an extensively published author on specialty tax incentives, tax controversy matters, and legislative updates from Capitol Hill for NAREIT, AGRION, USGBC, AICPA, ASTP, NATP, ABA, AIA, and TEI.
+Peter serves as a member of the Tax Faculty for CPAacademy, iShade and TaxConnections University ("TCU").
+Peter serves on both the Board of Directors and Board of Editors for The American Society of Tax Professionals ("ASTP") and is the Founding President and Chairman of The Northeastern Region Tax Roundtable.